 And while you’re at it, don’t forget to use specificity to make your prospects imagine things you’re talking about better.
 Because if they can’t imagine it, they won’t buy it.

 Do you also get an uneasy feeling entering an empty restaurant during lunch time?
-There must be something wrong with them if their place is so empty.
+There must be something wrong with them if their place is so empty, right?

 A website without social proof looks as suspicious as an empty restaurant during rush hour.

-Types of social proof to use on your website:
+Use these types of social proof on your website:

 - client logos

-- trust seals – certifications, awards, “featured in” logos, etc. your prospects recognize and care about
+- trust seals – certifications, awards, “featured in” logos, etc. (but only those your prospects recognize and care about)

 - client testimonials